LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/oh-darling.md

 all the assets that I notice,

-you might be like a volcano
+you might be explosive

-for somethings, like justice,
+for somethings,

-but don't they look pretty

-when thinking?
+like justice;

-their lava brings life
+your fire brings life

 to newer beginnings,